stako5/sdi-workshop-funderbar/README.md

 # Objectives
 * Implement functions and methods using classic and modern JS
-* Identify higher order functions and use for solutions
+* Employ debugging strategies for troubleshooting
 * Interact with teammates through utilizing soft skills